ClarenceKe/MVPA-in-Python/README.md

 ## Contributing
 Pull requests are welcome.
-If you have any question, please send an email:
+If you have any question, please send me an email:

 Navid Hasanzadeh: [hasanzadeh.navid@gmail.com](mailto:hasanzadeh.navid@gmail.com)